dmbarbour/glas/docs/GlasDesign.md

 ## Modules and Syntax

-Glas modules may be represented by files or folders, and compile to Glas values.
+Glas modules are usually represented by files or folders, and compile to Glas values.
+Modules may depend on the compiled values of other modules, but dependencies must form a directed acyclic graph.

 The syntax of a file is identified by file extension.
 For example, to compile the file "foo.ext" we search for a module language-ext to provide the compile function then evaluate it with file binary as input.
-Extensions may compose, e.g. "foo.x.y" would apply language-x to the result of compiling the binary with language-y.
-The [g0 language](GlasZero.md) module will be bootstrapped.
+Extensions compose, e.g. "foo.x.y" will apply language-x then language-y (in this case, input to language-y may be structured data).
+The [g0 language](GlasZero.md) is built-in to bootstrap.

 A folder is compiled based on the contained 'public' file.
-For example, the value of a folder "foo/" would be the value of "foo/public.x".
-It's an ambiguity error if a folder contains multiple files or subfolders with the same base name.
-Folder names must not have '.' extensions.
+Within the folder, files may reference modules defined by local files and subfolders or global modules.
+It is not possible to reference across folder boundaries.
+Folders do not use file extensions.

-Compiler functions may load modules by base name.
-This can load the value of another file or subfolder local to the file currently being compiled, or a global module found via searching for subfolders on GLAS_PATH.
-Global modules must be represented by folders, not by individual files.
+The GLAS_PATH environment describes a list of filesystem directories.
+This represents the search space for global modules.
+Each global module is represented by the subfolder found by sequentially searching that list.

 ## Command Line

 The Glas system starts with a command line tool 'glas'.
-This tool knows how to compile modules, and how to bootstrap g0.
+This tool knows how to compile modules and how to bootstrap g0.
 After compiling a module, the command line tool can extract binary data or directly interpret simple applications, depending on the command line arguments.

 Extraction of binary data is via `glas --extract modulename.label`, outputting binary data to standard output.
 This feature is primarily used for bootstrap of the glas command line tool, avoiding need for effects.